CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/ComputePhysicalSummaryAllOf.md

 `func (o *ComputePhysicalSummaryAllOf) UnsetKvmIpAddresses()`

 UnsetKvmIpAddresses ensures that no value is present for KvmIpAddresses, not even an explicit nil
+### GetKvmServerStateEnabled

+`func (o *ComputePhysicalSummaryAllOf) GetKvmServerStateEnabled() bool`

+GetKvmServerStateEnabled returns the KvmServerStateEnabled field if non-nil, zero value otherwise.

+### GetKvmServerStateEnabledOk

+`func (o *ComputePhysicalSummaryAllOf) GetKvmServerStateEnabledOk() (*bool, bool)`

+GetKvmServerStateEnabledOk returns a tuple with the KvmServerStateEnabled field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetKvmServerStateEnabled

+`func (o *ComputePhysicalSummaryAllOf) SetKvmServerStateEnabled(v bool)`

+SetKvmServerStateEnabled sets KvmServerStateEnabled field to given value.

+### HasKvmServerStateEnabled

+`func (o *ComputePhysicalSummaryAllOf) HasKvmServerStateEnabled() bool`

+HasKvmServerStateEnabled returns a boolean if a field has been set.

+### GetKvmVendor

+`func (o *ComputePhysicalSummaryAllOf) GetKvmVendor() string`

+GetKvmVendor returns the KvmVendor field if non-nil, zero value otherwise.

+### GetKvmVendorOk

+`func (o *ComputePhysicalSummaryAllOf) GetKvmVendorOk() (*string, bool)`

+GetKvmVendorOk returns a tuple with the KvmVendor field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetKvmVendor

+`func (o *ComputePhysicalSummaryAllOf) SetKvmVendor(v string)`

+SetKvmVendor sets KvmVendor field to given value.

+### HasKvmVendor

+`func (o *ComputePhysicalSummaryAllOf) HasKvmVendor() bool`

+HasKvmVendor returns a boolean if a field has been set.

 ### GetManagementMode

 `func (o *ComputePhysicalSummaryAllOf) GetManagementMode() string`